Programme-Specific Requirements

 Media Portfolio:

-The objective of the media portfolio is for applicants to demonstrate knowledge and skills expertise developing media content.
-The portfolio should show the applicant’s best past works that demonstrates current knowledge and skills.
+The media portfolio demonstrates the applicant’s media knowledge and content creation competencies.
+The portfolio should contain the applicant’s past works that clearly demonstrate media-related competencies.
 These works may include video productions, animations, post-production editing, print, photographs, and campaigns.
-The media portfolio should contain original works done by the applicants and not contain content copied from other media sources.
+The media portfolio should contain original work by the applicant and not contain content copied from other media sources.

 The portfolio should include (documents to be submitted via the SIT Admissions Portal):